-Response Frequency Percentage Lack of time available to prepare for teaching lessons 172 47% Lack of time in class available to teach lessons on SEL 259 71% Lack of confidence amongst staff in teaching SEL 131 30% Lack of specialist knowledge amongst staff in teaching SEL Lack of finances available to purchase SEL curriculum 170 145 38% 33% We are not aware of a curriculum that addresses our needs General scepticism regarding need for teaching of SEL 35 40 8% 9% Lack of senior belief or support for SEL 11 3% Negative experiences with teaching SEL in the past 6 2% The pressure to focus on other priorities unrelated to SEL Difficulties in staff recruitment and turnover 249 52 68% 14% Other 37 10% Total 365
+Response Frequency Percentage Lack of time available to prepare for teaching lessons 172 47% Lack of time in class available to teach lessons on SEL 259 71% Lack of confidence amongst staff in teaching SEL 131 30% Lack of specialist knowledge amongst staff in teaching SEL 170 38% Lack of finances available to purchase SEL curriculum 145 33% We are not aware of a curriculum that addresses our needs 35 8% General scepticism regarding need for teaching of SEL 40 9% Lack of senior belief or support for SEL 11 3% Negative experiences with teaching SEL in the past 6 2% The pressure to focus on other priorities unrelated to SEL 249 68% Difficulties in staff recruitment and turnover 52 14% Other 37 10% Total 365

-The Olive Branch Award seeks to address these issues by integrating SEL within the programmes which can be done throughout the school year and which also address other curriculum needs.
+The Olive Branch Award seeks to address these issues by integrating these skills within the programmes which can be done throughout the school year and which also address other curriculum needs.
 These curriculum needs are particularly relevant within Geography, History, RS, PHSE, and Politics.